The crew, and why we did this ride

 The morning of the ride

 After an anxious night of sleep I woke up at 4 AM ready for the ride.
 I hopped on the Crosscheck and met up with Thomas.
 It was a brisk foggy morning, and as we headed towards the lake the fog just kept getting thicker.
 Eventually we made it to our first obstacle, the Airport.
 In the daytime there is an open bike path that cuts through the edge of airport property, but at night the gates are all remotely locked.
 Luckily we were able to call into the airport security and they unlocked the gates.
 At this point we could only see a few feet in front of us.
 As we rode the fog stuck to our clothing and skin drenching us in water.
 After a few wrong turns in the fog we made it through the airport and were finally on the edge of the lake.
+Even though this would be one of the closer points we would get to the actual lake, we couldn’t see the water at all in the dark fog.

-After riding on some dirt roads and sections of highway we made it to the UTTR Airforce bombing range, we had to cross through this to get to the causeway.
-While the range is in use the area is closed to through traffic, luckily today the gates were open and we rolled through.
+After riding on some dirt roads and sections of highway we made it to the UTTR Airforce bombing range — we had to cross through this to get to the causeway.
+While the range is in use the area is closed to through traffic, luckily today the gates were open and we rolled through without issue.
 Riding through the bombing range felt surreal, by this point the clouds had finally opened up and sun was shining through into the valley.
 The straight road went north into the horizon and to the east were rugged volcanic looking hills.
 The road was lined with a large barbed wire fence and warning signs to not leave the roadway.
 We were the only humans as far as we could see.

-I was relieved to finally leave the rocky surface of the causeway to get onto some smooth dirt roads.
+I was relieved to finally leave the rocky surface of the causeway and get onto some smooth dirt roads.
 We rode up onto a hill overlooking the tracks and sat down for a much needed stretch and food break.
 As I ate my packet of tuna and some bars I felt much better, but I also had the realization that there was no turning back now.
 We were as far away from civilization as we could get, and the only way out was to keep going.

 Into the night

 Now that we were on the far side of the lake we were really in the middle of nowhere.
 Getting to this point by car would take hours of driving on dirt roads, and there was not really any reason for people to be out here.
 The Hogup Mountains are surrounded on nearly every side by salt flats and desert, they are a peninsula jutting out into the old lakebed.
 While riding through the silent hills and valleys I could really imagine being the only person on the planet in this desolate landscape.
 The silence was only interrupted by brief conversation between us and the creak of our dusty bikes.
 At some point in the maze of old roads we ended up taking a wrong turn which led us up over a pass in the mountains.
 While it wasn’t a big climb it was a little disheartening doing more than we needed to after already being on the bikes for over 8 hours.
 We dropped down the other side of the pass and back down to the lake shore.
-Since noon it had been a pleasant warm temperature, probably in the mid 50s, but after dropping down the pass the temperature started to quickly drop.
-After riding for a while longer along shore the light started to dim as the sun went down.
-The sky made a beautiful gradient above the sagebrush desert as it transitioned into night.
-At this point we were at around mile 140, still with over 100 miles to go if we were going to finish the loop.

-Failed attempt
+Failed attempt and ride home

 As the sun went down it became more of a mental challenge than physical.
-Biking for hours looking at only a small patch of light in front of you makes you lose sense of time and place, there’s no context around you for how fast you’re going or how far you’ve come.
+Biking for hours looking at only a small patch of light in front of you makes you lose sense of time and place — there’s no context around you for how fast you’re going or how far you’ve come.
 Without the views of the desert my motivation started to decline.

 The farther north we biked around the lake the colder it got.
 Our feet and hands started to go numb, luckily I had picked up some handwarmers from the gas station in Delle that were keeping me going.
-After a few hours of biking in the dark I reached for my water bottle and realized it was getting close to freezing solid, this is what really started to worry me.
+After a few hours of biking in the dark I reached for my water bottle and realized it was getting close to freezing solid — this is what really started to worry me.
 The next resupply point was Corinne, still almost 40 miles away.
 We kept on going and our pace was getting slower and slower.
 I’m sure Thomas could have kept up the pace, but for me the mix of cold, darkness, and exhaustion was catching up to me quickly.
 Finally at around ten at night we called our friend Doug to come pick us up.

 Comments